10 Lead Generation Tips for Digital Events

 More Focus on the Attendee Experience

 While Ms. Grant sings, “and right would always win,” I shout, “the attendee must always win.”
 My wish is that digital event planners always put the attendee first – they come before the speakers and the sponsors.
-Deliver them what they want and need – and you will always in.
+Deliver them what they want and need – and you will always win.
 And they will, too.

 Keeping the Lights On (Event Communities)